CremaschiLab/KDA_RD-pipeline/README.md

 # Quickstart
 ###1.
 Cloning To obtain a copy of the source code

 ###2.
 Run

-The command line: python Solver.py solve-method=MSSP data-file=modeldata.dat
+The command line example: python Solver.py solve-method=MSSP data-file=modeldata.dat min_solve

-solve-method: specific the solving methods, options: MSSP/KDA
+Solve-method: specific the solving methods, options: MSSP/KDA

-data-file: specific the test data file, which include in the Problem Files in this repository.
+Data-file: specific the test data file, which include in the Problem Files in this repository.

+The additional options after test problems: min_solve/max_solve/greedy: specific different approaches for determining when knapsack problems are generated.
+The default option is the approach for knapsack problems generated after each realizations.
+The test can be found in: (Christian, B., & Cremaschi, S. (2017).
+Variants to a knapsack decomposition heuristic for solving R&D pipeline management problems.
+Computers & Chemical Engineering, 96, 18-32.)

 ###3.
-The results
-After it starts, it will create a solution file
+Example: the command line example can be found in: Command line entry.
+The example command line use the default knapsack problems generation approach.

 # Data
 The test data is in Problem Files